HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-**binaryRMSE** gets the squared error of each case and then calculates the square root of the mean.
+**binaryRMSE** gets the squared error of each case and then calculates the square root of the mean:

 ```
 val binaryRMSE: FitnessFunction<Double> = object : FitnessFunction<Double>() {